LAC-Tech/laterbase/README.md

 - ~~G-Set in rust (copy JS version, but make it mutable)~~
 - ~~Delta state version.
 Make sure it passes tests~~
 - ~~Sorted version using sequential IDs~~
+- HTTP Server
+  - ~~Create new DB with POST request~~

+  - Factor out DB into its own file
 - Add pre-compiled views at runtime
 - "State machine" stye arbiraries that simulate multiple merges
 - Simulate data loss of a node, and syncing again